krokedil/dibs-easy-for-woocommerce/readme.txt

 = Which countries does this payment gateway support? = Available for merchants in Denmark, Sweden and Norway.

-= Where can I find DIBS Easy for WooCommerce documentation? = For help setting up and configuring DIBS Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).
+= Where can I find Nets Easy for WooCommerce documentation? = For help setting up and configuring Nets Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/dibs-easy-for-woocommerce/).

 = Are there any specific requirements? =
 * WooCommerce 3.0 or newer is required.
 * PHP 5.6 or higher is required.
 * A SSL Certificate is required.
-* This plugin integrates with DIBS Easy.
-You need an agreement with DIBS specific to the Easy platform to use this plugin.
+* This plugin integrates with Nets Easy.
+You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==